+ompleting this certificate verifies only the identity of the individual who signed the document to , and not the truthfulness, accuracy, or validity of that document.

 State of County of

-On before me, Notary Public,
+On before me,Notary Public, Here Insert Name and Title of the Officer

 Month/Day/Year Here Insert Name and Title of the Officer

 personally appeared ,

 Name(s) of Document Signer(s)

-who proved to me on the basis of satisfactory evidence name(s) is/are subscribed to the within instrument an he/ she/they executed the same in his/her/their author by his/her/their signature(s) on the instrument the pe behalf of which their person(s) acted, executed the ins I certify under PENALTY OF PERJURY under the law that the foregoing paragraph is true and correct. d acknowledged to me that ized capacity(ies), and that erson(s), or the entity upor trument.
+who proved to me on the basis of satisfactory evidence to be the person(s) whose name(s) is/are subscribed to the within instrument and acknowledged to me that he/ she/they executed the same in his/her/their authorized capacity(ies), and that by his/her/their signature(s) on the instrument the person(s), or the entity upon behalf of which their person(s) acted, executed the instrument.
+I certify under PENALTY OF PERJURY under the laws of the State of California that the foregoing paragraph is true and correct.

 Place Notary Seal Above WITNESS my hand and official seal.

-Signature

-Signature of Notary Public
+Signature Signature of Notary Public

 - OR -

+WITNESSING TRUST FUND REPRESENTATIVE